 In addition to other ideas for future directions, feedback from the videos and the Advisory Committee indicated a shared desire for more Lenz grantee training conferences/programs.
 Suggested topics include promoting the next generation of Buddhist leaders, with an emphasis on fostering women and people of color in the context of how we might define "American Buddhism".
 Grantees have been asked to suggest additional conference topics.

 Whatever the final program, it will likely be paired with a round of grant-making focused on the topic in question.
-It is likely that one or more grantees will host and chair the next conference and round of training in 2020 with the Lenz Foundation's financial support and oversight.
+It is likely that one or more grantees will host and chair the next conference and round of training with the Lenz Foundation's financial support and oversight.